Tubman Museum: Mission

 The museum's mission is to educate people about African American culture and history.
 The museum also offers an array of exhibitions, programs, and publications for the general public and student groups from kindergarten through college.
 There are classes offered in dancing, drama, drumming, photography, and visual art that are focused on African American culture.

-The Museum's Beginnings
+Beginnings

 The Tubman Museum had been a longtime dream of the Rev. Richard Keil, formed over more than two decades of working in predominantly black churches primarily in the South.
 When Keil, a Catholic priest, was assigned to St. Peter Claver Church in Macon, he thought the city would be the perfect place for the museum, given its central location and access to interstates.

 In 1981, after consulting with various African American community leaders, he found a building on Walnut Street, made the down payment and personally signed for a loan, confident that others would contribute.

 In his 2015 book, “Lessons along the Way,” Keil explained his motivation for starting the museum: